MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-ubuntu.md

 In this quick start tutorial, you first install SQL Server 2017 RC1 on Ubuntu 16.04.
 Then connect with **sqlcmd** to create your first database and run queries.

+> [!TIP]
+> This tutorial requires user input and an internet connection.
+If you are interested in the [unattended](sql-server-linux-setup.md#unattended) or [offline](sql-server-linux-setup.md#offline) installation procedures, see [Installation guidance for SQL Server on Linux](sql-server-linux-setup.md).

 ## Prerequisites

 You must have a Ubuntu machine with **at least 3.25 GB** of memory.

-To install Ubuntu, go to [http://www.ubuntu.com/download/server](http://www.ubuntu.com/download/server).
+To install Ubuntu on your own machine, go to [http://www.ubuntu.com/download/server](http://www.ubuntu.com/download/server).
 You can also create Ubuntu virtual machines in Azure.
-For instructions, see [Create a Linux virtual machine with the Azure CLI](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-cli).
+See [Create and Manage Linux VMs with the Azure CLI](https://docs.microsoft.com/azure/virtual-machines/linux/tutorial-manage-vm).

 For other system requirements, see [System requirements for SQL Server on Linux](sql-server-linux-setup.md#system).

 ## <a id="install"></a>Install SQL Server

 To configure SQL Server on Ubuntu, run the following commands in a terminal to install the **mssql-server** package.

-> [!TIP]
-> These commands involve user input and assume a connection to the internet.
-If you are interested in the unattended or offline installation procedures, see [Installation guidance for SQL Server on Linux](sql-server-linux-setup.md).

 1. Import the public repository GPG keys: